aillopos/adventOfCode2020/day5/README.md

 `906`.

-<span style="color:yellow">The first half of this puzzle is complete!
+<span style="color:gold">The first half of this puzzle is complete!
 It provides one gold star: *</span>

 ## Part Two